-Function Soft key Generate a complete graphic RESET + + START Generate programming graphic blockwise START SINGLE Generate a complete graphic or complete it after RESET + START START Stop the programming graphics.
-This soft key only appears while the TNC is generating the interactive graphics STOP Redraw the programming graphics, for example if lines were deleted by intersections REDRAW

-The programming graphics does not account for tilting functions; in such cases the TNC generates an error message (if applicable).
+Function Soft key Generate a complete graphic RESET + START Generate programming graphic blockwise START SINGLE Generate a complete graphic or complete it after RESET + START START Stop the programming graphics.
+This soft key only appears while the TNC is generating the interactive graphics STOP Redraw the programming graphics, for example if lines were deleted by intersections REDRAW The programming graphics does not according functions; in such cases the TNC generations message (if applicable).